Urethrotech UCD® Case Study 3

 It’s not widely known that a traumatic urethral catheterisation can turn a simple procedure into an emergency.
 CAUI (Catheter Associated Urethral Injury) is associated to significant short-term morbidity and long-term complications.

-The UCD is easy to use and empowers nurses to manage difficult catheterisation independently and safely in any clinical environment.
+The UCD from our medical device range is easy to use and empowers nurses to manage difficult catheterisation independently and safely in any clinical environment.
 The UCD catheterisation solution avoids unnecessary referral to hospital specialists and patient care is not delayed.

 DISCOVER MORE ABOUT UCD HERE